 Step 2.
 Give Your Home First Aid

 If evacuated, return home only when authorities indicate it is safe to do so.
-Dangers do not end when floodwaters recede, and some - such sewage contamination, electrical shock and inhalation hazards, may be invisible.
+Dangers do not end when floodwaters recede, and some - such as chemical and sewage contamination, electrical shock and inhalation hazards, may be invisible.
 If there is any doubt about safety, have your residence inspected by a qualified building inspector or structural engineer before entering.
 Once certain it is safe to go inside, proceed carefully.
 Your damaged home is no place for small children or pets.
 While working to protect your home from further harm, be certain to maintain personal hygiene and use appropriate safety gear such as boots, rubber gloves, a face mask and goggles.
 Don't hesitate to ask for help!

 Step 3.
 Get Organized